tilt-dev/tilt.build/blog/_posts/2021-12-2-measuring-dev-env-health.md

 I'll show you how to:

-1. Scrape the Tilt API to collect the data points you need.
+1. Scrape the Tilt API to collect the data points you need (e.g., Docker build time).

 2. Send those data points to a remote monitoring service like Honeycomb.